 Chill - Place the tart in the refrigerator for an hour until set.

 Microwave method - In a heatproof medium bowl or measuring cup add the chocolate, heavy cream, butter, and vanilla extract.
 Heat in the microwave on high until smooth.
 If using coffee or liquor add it now tooPro tip - chopping the chocolate into small pieces will ensure it melts evenly without leaving any small unmelted grains behind.

 Double boiler method - In a small saucepan over medium low heat, heat the heavy cream to a simmering point but do not boil.
 Pour the cream over the chocolate.
 Cover and let it rest for a minute.
 Stir until smooth.
 If using coffee or liquor add it now tooPro tip - if you let the chocolate and cream rest for too long, it will cool the mixture, so just a minute works better.

 Fill - Pour ganache while still warm into the pre-baked cooled shortcrust pastry.
 Shake the tart pan so the ganache levels off smoothly.
 Pro tip- A cooled ganache will not give you a smooth top.
 So, make sure the ganache is warm.

 Chill for at least 3 hours or until set.
 Preferably overnight.

-Once chilled, dust the edges with powdered sugar.
-Alternatively, you can pipe whipped cream around the edges and sprinkle it with chocolate shavingsTip - Scraping a chocolate bar with a vegetable peeler is an easier and quicker method to make quick chocolate shavings.
+Decorate - Once chilled, dust the edges with powdered sugar.
+Alternatively, you can pipe whipped cream around the edges and sprinkle it with chocolate shavings.
+You can also sprinkle with some coarse sea salt.
+Pro tip - Scraping a chocolate bar with a vegetable peeler is an easier and quicker method to make quick chocolate shavings.

 The nutrition information and metric conversion are calculated automatically.
 I cannot guarantee its accuracy.
 If this data is important to you please verify with your trusted nutrition calculator.
 Thank you